 - Any other entities wholly owned by a group of universities.

 The following types of information, records and data are not included in the coverage of the Public Records Act (2005) and are therefore outside the scope of this schedule:

-- The teaching materials of staff used to deliver a lecture or other presentation;
+- Teaching materials of staff used to deliver lectures or other presentations.

-- Subsidiary companies where the University holds or controls 50% or less of the company.
+- Subsidiary companies where the University holds or controls 50 per cent or less of the company.